Tatianabellagio/freqk/README.md

 - [ ] add q-mers?

+- [x] drop variants at tip of chromosome

 - [x] trim beginning of sequence so that variants within k bp of chromosome start can be included

 - [x] for ref-dedup, what to do if there are chromosomes in fasta that have no variants in vcf?